 Students ages 3-7 register based on age and interest, and are welcome to change classes for the Spring Session.
 Students must register for the full 15-week Fall Session, full 20-week Spring Session, or full 35-week year-long program.

 Classes (for students ages 8+) are structured to develop over the course of the school year, which includes both the Fall and Spring Sessions.
 Students stay in the same class and level for both Fall and Spring Sessions.
 Students must be 8 years old before January of the year-long session in which they are enrolling.
 Students must enroll for the entire 34-week year-long program.

 For both semester-long and year-long classes, we offer a 9-month installment plan.
 All payment plans require a current credit card be kept on file with Motion Pacific.
 Accounts will be charged on the 15th of the month, September-May.
 Students choosing to pay in full at time of enrollment, will be offered a 5% discount.

 A withdrawal form and doctor’s letter must be submitted to Motion Pacific informing us that a student will not be continuing with classes.
 If tuition has been paid in full for the year, a credit for the remaining tuition will be put on account at Motion Pacific.
 If you have enrolled in any payment plan, then we will remove you from the plan but will charge any additional anticipated service fees.
 Withdrawal will apply at the point the withdrawal from is received.

-A $30 registration fee will be charges for each student who enrolls in our In-Be-Tween and Teen program during the school year.
+A $30 registration fee will be charged for each student who enrolls in our youth class program.